AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-52606-troubleshooting-order-pickup-notification-error.md

 ---
 # ACSD-52606: Error message displayed when the user clicks "Notify Order is Ready for Pickup"

-The ACSD-52606 patch fixes the issue where an error message *Your order is not ready for pickup* is displayed when the user clicks *Notify Order is Ready for Pickup*.
+The ACSD-52606 patch fixes the issue where an error message *Your order is not ready for pickup* is displayed when the user clicks **[!UICONTROL Notify Order is Ready for Pickup]**.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.37 is installed.
 The patch ID is ACSD-52606.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions